stephengold/Minie/README.md

     + spinning friction
  + option to apply scaling with a `RigidBodyControl`

-Some JME bugs that have been fixed in Minie:
+Some `jme3-bullet` bugs that have been fixed in Minie:

  + 772 scale of a physics shape is applied 2x
  + 877 physics joints don't work unless both bodies are dynamic